Home Page

 His recent successes include two victories in tandem with other regular members of Team e-bridge: the 2000 Life Master Pairs, playing with Sam Lev, and the 1999 Blue Ribbon Pairs, in partnership with Jill Meyers, only the second time in history that a Mixed Pair has won this event.

-In the late eighties, John moved to South Africa for a few years.
+In the late eighties, John was invited to South Africa by South African Bridge Federation five times to play there in their National Championships.
 He enjoyed considerable bridge success there, winning the National Open Pairs twice (1988 and 89) and the National Open Teams twice (1989 and 90).

 John has earned also three wins in South America Championships.